How To Control Pumpkin Vines [6 Practical Tips!]

 Take Precautions

-Firstly, you need to put on some heavy leather gardening hand gloves to protect your hands from getting cut or bruised by the sharp vines while working on them.
+Firstly, you must wear some heavy leather gardening hand gloves to protect your hands from getting cut or bruised by the sharp vines while working on them.

 Cut the Tertiary Vines

-Now use your pruning shears to cut the tertiary vines growing out from the secondary ones as soon as they start developing.
+Now, use your pruning shears to cut the tertiary vines growing out from the secondary ones as soon as they develop.
 Cut them right from where they meet the secondary vines.

 Cut the Secondary Vines

-Measure your secondary vines cut about ten to twelve ft along the joint where they meet the main vine.
-After taking measurements, cut them with your hand pruning shears.
+Measure your secondary vines cut about ten to twelve feet along the joint where they meet the main vine.
+After taking measurements, cut them with your hand-pruning shears.

 Cover the Vines with Soil for Disease Prevention